Terrey Hills - Duffys Forest

 Terrey Hills - Duffys Forest has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 12 projects that are expected to impact the area.
-Notable projects include the Mona Vale Road West Upgrade (McCarrs Creek Road to Powder Works Road), Connecting Northern Beaches - Cycling & Walking Paths, Belrose North Residential Release, Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades.
-The following list provides details on those projects likely to have the most relevance.
+Twelve projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include Mona Vale Road West Upgrade from McCarrs Creek Road to Powder Works Road, Connecting Northern Beaches - Cycling & Walking Paths, Belrose North Residential Release, and Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.